Postpartum depression (also called PPD) is not your fault. It’s a medical condition that needs treatment to get better.

 Medicines to treat PPD include:

 - Antidepressants.
 These are medicines used to treat many kinds of depression, including PPD.
 Some have side effects, like having a dry mouth or gaining weight.
 And some are not safe to take if you’re breastfeeding.
-Talk to your provider to find out about these medicines and decide if one is right for you.
+Talk to your provider to find out about these medicines to decide if one is right for you.

 - Estrogen.
 This hormone plays an important role in your menstrual cycle and pregnancy.
 During childbirth, the amount of estrogen in your body drops quickly.
 To help with PPD, your provider may suggest you wear an estrogen patch on your skin to replace the estrogen your body lost.
 If you are breastfeeding, check with your provider to see if the patch is safe for you to use.
 You can pass estrogen to your baby through breast milk.